Skip to content

 ensure kf-throw-phone-assets

-3. The following is for ox_inventory only.
+3. The following item setup is for ox_inventory only.
 Please refer to the documentation for other supported inventory resources.

-Section titled “The following is for ox_inventory only.
+Section titled “The following item setup is for ox_inventory only.
 Please refer to the documentation for other supported inventory resources.”

 4. Add the control box to the inventory item config file.